MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-basic-features.md

 ![______](../../../media/enhance-your-environment/audio-zones/080-voices.png)

+As mentioned earlier, each Audio Zone has a Voice Setting Collection attached, and the Zone determines the best Voice Setting for a given use and looks for that Voice Setting in the Collection attached to it.
+Note, however, that a Collection doesn't need to cover all possible uses.
+If a Voice Setting for a particular use can't be found in the Voice Collection attached to the Zone, an appropriate Voice Setting will be picked up from other another Audio Zone or from the environment.
+This is especially relevant if, for example, you only want to customize the Media voice in a given Audio Zone and leave the avatar voices free to be specified by the environment.
+In this case, you can assign the Audio Zone a Voice Setting Collection that contains a single Voice Setting that has the 'Media' use set on it.

 ### Filters

 *Filters* are found in the **Filters** folder.

 ![______](../../../media/enhance-your-environment/audio-zones/081-filters.png)

 You can think of filters as the lowest level unit that affects the sound.
-Filters are typically added to a *Voice Setting* prefab; they play an important role in determining how that prefab shapes the sound.
+Filters are typically added to a *Voice Setting* ScriptableObject; they play an important role in determining how that Voice Setting shapes the sound.

 ![______](../../../media/enhance-your-environment/audio-zones/082-filters.png)

-There are four filter scripts and a variety of filter prefabs.
-Each prefab has a filter script attached and some control settings that are unique to the sound element being controlled.
+There are four filter scripts and a variety of filter ScriptableObjects.
+Each instance of a ScriptableObject has a filter script attached and some control settings that are unique to the sound element being controlled.
 For example, the *LowAttenuationReverbFilter* has the *ReverbFilter* script attached plus controls for the amount of reverb, the amount of time it takes for the reverb to fade out, and more.

 ![______](../../../media/enhance-your-environment/audio-zones/044-low-atten-reverb-filter.png)